CM2S/piglot/README.md

   1. In your favourite terminal, run: `pip install piglot`;
   2. Confirm the package is correctly installed by calling the `piglot` and `piglot-plot` executables.

+### Installing additional optimisers

+We also support some optional external optimisers, which are not automatically installed along with `piglot` to reduce the number of dependencies and the installation cost.
+You can either install them along with `piglot`, or manually using your package manager.
+Their detection is done at runtime and, if not installed, an error will be raised.
+Currently, the following optional optimisers are supported:
+- `lipo` - LIPO optimiser
+- `geneticalgorithm` - Genetic algorithm
+- `pyswarms` - Particle swarm optimiser

+These can be installed directly from PyPI (with the package names above).
+If you wish to install `piglot` with one of these optimisers (which may be required when using a `pipx` install), you can run the following commands:
+- `pip install piglot[lipo]` for the LIPO optimiser
+- `pip install piglot[genetic]` for the Genetic algorithm
+- `pip install piglot[pso]` for the Particle swarm optimiser optimiser

+To simultaneously install more than one optimiser, for instance, the LIPO and the Particle swarm optimisers, run `pip install piglot[lipo,pso]`.
+If you wish to install all optimisers at once, you can run `pip install piglot[full]`.